nbeckerphoto/colortools/README.md

                         The stacking orientation of any output graphics.
   --output_dir OUTPUT_DIR
                         Output directory for sorted .jpg files.
-  --generate_chips_graphic
+  --save_dominant_color_visualization
-                        Save chips visualization for each image.
+                        Save dominant color visualization for each image.
   --include_remapped_image
                         Include remapped image in chips visualization.
 Ignored if not using KMEANS algorithm.
   --display             Display generated graphics.
   --spectrum            Save spectrum image for the current collection of images.
+  --include_all_colors  Include all detected dominant colors in the spectrum graphic.
   --anchor ANCHOR       Name of the first file in the sorted output sequence.
   --reverse             Reverse the color sort order.
 ```